sr39/gizmo-debug/scripts/gizmo_documentation.md

     ST_AmplFac     1.0      % multiplies turb amplitudes
     ST_SpectForm   2        % driving pwr-spec: 0=Ek~const; 1=sharp-peak at kc; 2=Ek~k^(-5/3); 3=Ek~k^-2
-    ST_Seed        42       % random number seed for modes (so you can reproduce it) IsoSoundSpeed  1.0      % initializes gas sound speed in box to this value TimeBetTurbSpectrum 0.5 % time (code) between evaluations of turb pwrspec
+    ST_Seed        42       % random number seed for modes (so you can reproduce it) TimeBetTurbSpectrum 0.5 % time (code) between evaluations of turb pwrspec

 These parameters control the optional module for stirred/driven turbulence (set by TURB\_DRIVING), for large-eddy simulations (driven turbulent boxes and the like).
 They are based on the module written by Andreas Bauer.
 The above parameters will reproduce their sub-sonic (Mach 0.3) test; for a super-sonic test (Mach 8-9), use ST\_decay=0.05, ST\_energy=7.5, ST\_DtFreq=0.005, ST\_Kmax=18.85, ST\_SpectForm=1, TimeBetTurbSpectrum=0.05.